Filenaming Best Practices Include _____. Select All That Apply.

 4. Incorporate Dates

 Dates are an essential component of many filenaming systems.
 Including the date in the filename helps track when the file was created or last modified.
-Use a consistent date format, such as YYYY-MM-DD, to ensure that files are sorted correctly.
+Also, use a consistent date format, such as YYYY-MM-DD, to confirm that files are sorted correctly.
 This format also avoids ambiguity and ensures that dates are universally understood.

 5. Use Version Numbers

 When dealing with multiple versions of a file, incorporating version numbers into the filename is crucial.
-Use a clear and consistent versioning scheme, such as "V01," "V02," or "Version 1," "Version 2."
-This makes it easy to identify the most recent version of a document and track changes over time.
+Consider this: use a clear and consistent versioning scheme, such as "V01," "V02," or "Version 1," "Version 2. " This makes it easy to identify the most recent version of a document and track changes over time.

 6. Avoid Special Characters